 With the approval of the relevant department and notification to the Registrar, proficiency examinations covering the substance of courses listed in this Academic Register, except independent study, may be taken by matriculated undergraduate students in good standing at a cost of \$125 for each examination.
-Credit may be obtained through such proficiency examinations and the College Entrance Examination Board Advanced Placement program for no more than two years of academic work (18 courses).
+Credit may be obtained from proficiency examinations to allow for placement out of certain courses, but cannot be used toward accelerated graduation.